boazsegev/plezi/README.md

     # REDIS_URL is where Herolu-Redis stores it's URL
     ENV['PL_REDIS_URL'] ||= ENV['REDIS_URL'] || "redis://username:password@my.host:6389"

-Websocket messages (broadcasts, unicasts, etc') will now sync using Redis throughout all your server instances.
+Websocket messages (broadcasts, unicasts, etc') and even session data (Plezi keeps it away from the client) will now sync using Redis throughout all your server instances.

 ### Hosts, template rendering, assets...?